LightSepS/javadesigner/README.md

-# javadesigner
+# java editor
-It can be done with any java program.
+a editor of java you can use all the time.